amdn/worker-threads-NodeJS/README.md

 - Calculating primes is one of the most computationally intensive task, and an important component in computer security.
 - This repo aims at calculating prime numbers, in a certain range, using multithreading concepts in NodeJS.
 - Basic sieve method is used to collect prime numbers.
 The range is divided between worker-threads here.
 - And the number of worker threads spawned is equal to the number of cores, to maximise output.
-If more spawned need to switch between threads, which takes time, if more spawned, cores underutilized.
+If more spawned need to switch between threads, which takes time, if less spawned, cores underutilized.

 ## Worker Threads
 - Javascript can handle I/O events easily, owing to EventLoop.
 Hence, Node can handle multiple HTTP requests pretty seamlessly.